kobra-dev/better-react-spreadsheet/README.md

 }
 ```

+## Development
+We use TSDX for scaffolding the library.
+For information about how to get started, check out [the TSDX default README](README.tsdx.md).

+TLDR: run `yarn start` in one terminal, then run `yarn storybook` to run Storybook.

 ## Showcase

 We're currently working on integrating Better React Spreadsheet into [Kobra](https://kobra.dev); we'll update this page when that's complete.
 If you develop (or know of) a project using Better React Spreadsheet, feel free to submit an issue or PR and we'll add you to this section.